ssaarela/javersion/README.md

 ------

-Efficient versioning calls for persistent data structures (as in Purely Functional Data Structures), but I was unable to find suitable from existing Java libraries - and I love to code - so I implemented my own.
+Efficient versioning calls for persistent data structures (as in Purely Functional Data Structures), but I was unable to find suitable from existing Java libraries, so I implemented my own.
 I suspect that these may be handy also on their own...

 Inspired by Clojure's (i.e. Phil Bagwell's) persistent Hash Array Mapped Trie, here's some goodies for Java apps: